titixu/CodingChallenge2/README.md

 * Images cached locally
 * Accessibility: VoiceOver enabled for labels and buttons
 * All images loading is on background thread, except some very small placeholder images
+* Custom transition animation when presenting the detail view and dismissing the detail view